taro-nakajima/NMschool_2021_handson_HRC_day1/README.md

 ## How to get scripts for problems
 If you are familiar with git, just clone this repository.
-If not, click the green "Code" button and choose the "Download ZIP" option.
+If not, click the green "Code" button above and choose the "Download ZIP" option.

 ## Gnuplot
 We will use gnuplot plogram in this training course.
 Please download and install gnuplot from the following url.